sebnitu/vrembem/packages/popover/README.md

 ### `popover_size_[value]`

 Adjusts the size of the popover.
 There are two options relative to the default size, `popover_size_sm` and `popover_size_lg`.
-Also available is `popover_size_auto` which allows the popover to adjust based on it's content.
+Also available is `popover_size_auto` which allows the popover to adjust size based on its content.

 ```html
 <div id="unique-id" class="popover popover_size_sm">